 2) My diocese/archdiocese requires that we use texts from the Conformity List; however, some texts we like are not found on the list.
 What should we do?

 Initially, please clarify with your local diocesan/archdiocesan office concerning the standards for educational/catechetical materials in your diocese.
 If there is still confusion concerning a text, please consider contacting the publisher.
 Some texts are not eligible for the conformity review process simply because the process is limited to certain types of texts.
 The materials that are not on the list may not have been eligible for review.
 Consider if the text has received approval or permission from your local diocese, as this may be adequate if the text was not eligible for conformity review.

 3) I have a text that I believe should be on the Conformity List, but it is not there.
 What should I do?

 As in the situation above, the text or series may not have been eligible for review.
-Due to confidentiality, the staff of the Subcommittee cannot release information concerning texts which are not on the conformity list.
+Due to confidentiality, the staff of the Subcommittee cannot release information concerning texts that are not on the Conformity List.
 Please contact the publisher if you have further questions.